Writer of Netflix's upcoming 'Selena: The Series' commemorates her birthday and her legacy

 This is a theme that Zamora, like many U.S. Latinos, is fascinated by.
 In fact, one of his future projects is about a Mexican-born prodigy, Dafne Almazán, who at 17 is the youngest grad student enrolled at Harvard in 100 years.

-“I have the rights to produce a TV show about her,” said Zamora, who is developing the show for this production company "Ten Pesos."
+“I have the rights to produce a TV show about her,” said Zamora, who is developing the show for his production company "Ten Pesos."

 Succeeding while toggling two cultures and navigating two languages is one of Selena's enduring legacies that many Hispanics understand.